sarthak268/Embedded_Logic_and_Design/README.md

 # Embedded Logic and Design
-#### This repository contains all labs done as a part of the Embedded Logic and Design course.
+#### This repository contains all labs done in "Verilog" as a part of the Embedded Logic and Design course.

 #### Instructor : Dr. Sumit Darak